Vietnam

 Do Vietnamese airlines check return tickets?▾

-Can I use a train ticket to China as proof of exit?▾
+Can I use a train ticket to China as proof of exit from Vietnam?▾

-Are checks strict at Ho Chi Minh City and Hanoi?▾
+Are immigration checks strict at Ho Chi Minh City and Hanoi?▾

 What happens if my stay exceeds the authorized duration in Vietnam?▾